How to reduce your sugar intake in 3 easy steps

 - Low fat products

-Next time you are thinking of buying something just sneak a look at the sugar content, you might be surprised!
+Next time you are thinking of buying something take a look at the sugar content, you might be surprised!

 So you probably know that sugar is bad for you and want to cut down your sugar intake or maybe even want to go sugar-free I’m going to give you some insights on how you might do this.